usnistgov/pfhub/benchmarks/index.md

 Many important processes in materials microstructural evolution, such as coarsening, solidification, polycrystalline grain evolution, magnetic and ferroelectric domain formation and motion, occur on mesoscale length and time scales.
-Mesoscale is “in between,”, in this case in between atomistic and macroscopic length and time scales.
-There are important conceptual distinctions, as well as modeling approaches , between atomistic, meso-, and macroscale processes.
+The mesoscale is “in between,” in this case in between atomistic and macroscopic length and time scales.
+There are important conceptual distinctions, as well as modeling approaches, between atomistic, meso-, and macroscale processes.
 Atomistic scale modeling uses atoms and electrons as central entities, and the structure and dynamics are governed either by quantum mechanics, classical mechanics, or hybrid semiclassical